 There are two main criteria that define Direct Care practices.
 The first, is that Direct Care providers charge their patients a recurring membership fee to be part of their practice.
 In exchange for that fee, patients receive access to a pre-defined set of primary care services, which typically includes better access to the provider through same or next day appointments, remote access including text and cell phone access, longer and more in depth visits, and home visits.
 In many Direct Care practices, basic labs and procedures are also offered.
 Not only do Direct Care providers deliver these additional improved services, they typically do them with no additional cost or copay.
-Philip Eskew, a leading expert in the Direct Care industry says there are some cases when providers will charge a fee to cover basic services.
+Dr. Phil Eskew, a leading expert in the Direct Care industry, says there are some cases when providers will charge a fee to cover basic services.
 According to Eskew, this doesn’t prohibit them from calling themselves a Direct Care practice, provided the fee is less than the monthly membership fee.
 For example a practice which charges $50 per month for a membership and $10 for office visits would still be considered a Direct Care practice.

 The second criteria for qualifying as Direct Care is based on the provider’s relationship to insurance.
 Direct Care providers operate completely outside of the traditional fee-for-service based insurance or third-party payer system, meaning that they do not accept insurance nor attempt to get reimbursed for the services they provide.
 This does not mean that providers don’t charge for certain services, as mentioned above.
 It just means that these payments are made outside of the fee-for-service (FFS) insurance system.